monkslc/hyperpolyglot/README.md

 |Linguist                       |200,050  |200,118    |198,803 |203,218 |

 ### Accuracy
 All of the programming language detectors are far from perfect and hyperpolyglot is no exception.
-It's language detections mirror [Linguist](https://github.com/github/linguist) and [enry](https://github.com/go-enry/go-enry) for most files.
-The biggest differences occur in files that rely on the classifier.
+It's language detections mirror [Linguist](https://github.com/github/linguist) and [enry](https://github.com/go-enry/go-enry) for most files with the biggest divergences coming from files that need to fall back on the classifier.
 Files that can be detected through a common known filename, an extension, or by following the set of [heuristics](https://github.com/monkslc/hyperpolyglot/blob/master/heuristics.yml) should approach 100% accuracy.